 Profile-guided optimization lets you optimize an output file, where the optimizer uses data from test runs of the .exe or .dll file.
 The data represents how the program is likely to perform in a production environment.

 Profile-guided optimizations are only available for x86 or x64 native targets.
-Profile-guided optimizations are not available for output files that will run on the common language runtime.
-Even if you produce an assembly with mixed native and managed code (compile with /clr), you cannot use profile-guided optimization on just the native code.
-If you attempt to build a project with these options set in the IDE, a build error will result.
+Profile-guided optimizations are not available for output files that run on the common language runtime.
+Even if you produce an assembly with mixed native and managed code (by using the /clr compiler option), you cannot use profile-guided optimization on just the native code.
+If you attempt to build a project with these options set in the IDE, a build error results.

-Information that is gathered from profiling test runs will override optimizations that would otherwise be in effect if you specify /Ob, /Os, or /Ot.
+Information that is gathered from profiling test runs overrides optimizations that would otherwise be in effect if you specify /Ob, /Os, or /Ot.
 For more information, see /Ob (Inline Function Expansion) and /Os, /Ot (Favor Small Code, Favor Fast Code).

-Both the Profile Guided Optimization plug-in and manual profile-guided optimization follow these steps to optimize your app:
+To use profile-guided optimization, follow these steps to optimize your app:

 Compile one or more source code files with /GL.

 Each module built with /GL can be examined during profile-guided optimization test runs to capture run-time behavior.
 Every module in a profile-guided optimization build does not have to be compiled with /GL.
-However, only those modules compiled with /GL will be instrumented and later available for profile-guided optimizations.
+However, only those modules compiled with /GL are instrumented and later available for profile-guided optimizations.

-Using both /LTCG and /GENPROFILE creates an empty .pgd file.
+Using both /LTCG and /GENPROFILE or /FASTGENPROFILE creates a .pgd file when the instrumented app is run.
 After test-run data is added to the .pgd file, it can be used as input to the next link step (creating the optimized image).
-When specifying /GENPROFILE, you can optionally add :PGD=
+When specifying /GENPROFILE, you can optionally add a PGD=filename argument to specify a nondefault name or location for the .pgd file.
+The combination of /LTCG and /GENPROFILE or /FASTGENPROFILE linker options replaces the deprecated /LTCG:PGINSTRUMENT linker option.

 Profile the application.